peter/jsonapitest/README.md

 ]
 ```

-You can also use an array index to select an item from an array:
+You can also use an array index to select a single item from an array:

 ```json
 "api_calls": [